reactiveexchange/rex-python/README.md

 ### Using REST API

 The REST API has endpoints for different type data, e.g. orders, analytics and references.
-At this moment, this packages only supports reference data.
+At this moment, this package only supports querying reference data.
 To access the platform, a API token must be granted from platform UI.

 ### Create a REST client